PERMANENT COSMETICS PRE AND POST CARE

 D A Y 3 0

 By this point your healing process should be complete!
 Your skin should be completely healed and the color looking great.
 They should look soft and natural.
 This is the point where you’ll be able to tell if there is anything you want to add or change.
 There could be a couple spots that have loss pigment.
-The results are dependent on how well your skin took the pigment, but it’s ok because your follow up appointment should be coming up soon!
+The results are dependent on how well your skin took the pigment.
+Some clients find their brows to be perfect as is after the initial session.
+If not, additional touch up or perfecting sessions can be scheduled (separate fee).

 Brow tattoos normally last 1-3 years depending on client’s lifestyle, skin type and aftercare.